menu

 One downside of living in Richmond, however, is that residents on average have to contend with a long commute, spending on average 30.35 minutes every day commuting to work.

-Richmond is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Richmond doesn't have a public transportation system that people use for their commute.

 Demographics

-The overall education level of Richmond is somewhat higher than in the average US city of 21.84%: 26.09% of adults 25 and older in the village have at least a bachelor's degree.
+In terms of college education, Richmond is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 26.09% of adults 25 and older in the village have at least a bachelor's degree.

 The per capita income in Richmond in 2022 was $38,341, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $153,364 for a family of four.
 However, Richmond contains both very wealthy and poor people as well.